SAP/terraform-provider-btp/docs/resources/subaccount_trust_configuration.md

 ### Required

-- `identity_provider` (String) The name of the Identity Authentication tenant that you want the subaccount to connect.
+- `identity_provider` (String) The name of the Identity Authentication tenant that you want to connect to the subaccount.
 - `subaccount_id` (String) The ID of the subaccount.

 ### Optional

+- `auto_create_shadow_users` (Boolean) Determines that any user from the tenant can log in.
+If not set, only the ones who already have a shadow user can log in.
+- `available_for_user_logon` (Boolean) Determines that end users can choose the trust configuration for login.
+If not set, the trust configuration can remain active, however only application users that explicitly specify the origin key can use if for login.
-- `description` (String) A description for the identity provider.
+- `description` (String) Description of the trust configuration.
+- `domain` (String) The tenant's domain which should be used for user logon.
+- `link_text` (String) Short string that helps users to identify the link for login.
-- `name` (String) The name of the identity provider.
+- `name` (String) The display name of the trust configuration.
+- `status` (String) Determines whether the identity provider is currently 'active' or 'inactive'.

+### Read-Only

+- `id` (String, Deprecated) The origin of the identity provider.
 - `origin` (String) The origin of the identity provider.

-### Read-Only

-- `id` (String) The origin of the identity provider.
 - `protocol` (String) The protocol used to establish trust with the identity provider.
 - `read_only` (Boolean) Shows whether the trust configuration can be modified.
-- `status` (String) Shows whether the identity provider is currently active or not.
 - `type` (String) The trust type.